aws-observability/observability-best-practices/docs/en/faq/adot.md

     We have a [Performance Report](https://aws-observability.github.io/aws-otel-collector/benchmark/report) online that we keep up to date as we release collectors.
 1. **Is it possible to use ADOT with Apache Kafka?**
     Yes, support to Kafka exporter and receiver was added in the ADOT collector v0.28.0.
 For more details, please check the [ADOT collector documentation](https://aws-otel.github.io/docs/components/kafka-receiver-exporter).
-1. **How can I can configure the ADOT collector?**
+1. **How can I configure the ADOT collector?**
-    The default mechanism to configure the ADOT collector is through configuration files.
-There are additional mechanisms, like storing configurations in S3 buckets, that are described in detail in the [ADOT collector documentation](https://aws-otel.github.io/docs/components/confmap-providers).
+    The ADOT collector is configured using YAML configuration files that are stored locally.
+Besides that, it is possible to use configuration stored in other locations, like S3 buckets.
+All the supported mechanisms to configure the ADOT collector are described in detail in the [ADOT collector documentation](https://aws-otel.github.io/docs/components/confmap-providers).
 1. **Can I do advanced sampling in the ADOT collector?**
     We’re working on it, please subscribe to the public [roadmap entry](https://github.com/aws-observability/aws-otel-collector/issues/1135) to keep up to date.
 1. **Any tips how to scale the ADOT collector?**